 Humana Healthy Horizons believes discharge planning is a key part of treatment and should begin at admission.
-Discharge plans from behavioral health and substance use inpatient admissions, as well as ER visits, should incorporate the member's needs for continuity with existing behavioral health therapeutic relationships or ensure engagement with appropriate community behavioral health or substance use resources post-discharge to facilitate a smooth transfer of the member to the appropriate level of care.
-Additionally, Humana Healthy Horizons requires an outpatient follow-up appointment be scheduled prior to a member's discharge from an inpatient behavioral health treatment facility or ER visit.
-The appointment must occur within seven days of the discharge date.
+Discharge plans from behavioral health inpatient admissions, crisis stabilization, urgent recovery centers and ER visits should incorporate continuity with existing behavioral health therapeutic relationships and ensure engagement with appropriate community behavioral health resources.
+Discharge planning facilitates a smooth transition post-discharge to the appropriate level of care for the member.
+Additionally, Humana Healthy Horizons requires an outpatient follow-up appointment with a behavioral health provider to be scheduled prior to a member's discharge from an inpatient behavioral health treatment facility or ER visit.
+The appointment must occur within 7 days of the discharge date.
 Behavioral health providers are expected to contact members within 24 hours of a missed appointment to reschedule.